-Particularly noteworthy was the strong priority from CCCM on negotiating trade agreements as a key measure to boost supply chain resilience.
+Particularly noteworthy was the strong priority from MERCOSUR on negotiating trade agreements as a key measure to boost supply chain resilience, even further highlighting the willingness for multilateral cooperation.

 Reducing import tariffs on third country commodities was not seen as priority by the GCP.